smile.clustering

 Attributes

 K-Modes clustering.
 K-Modes is the binary equivalent for K-Means.
-The mean update for centroids is replace by the mode one which is a majority vote among element of each cluster.
+The mean update for centroids is replaced by the mode one which is a majority vote among element of each cluster.

 K-Modes clustering.
 K-Modes is the binary equivalent for K-Means.
-The mean update for centroids is replace by the mode one which is a majority vote among element of each cluster.
+The mean update for centroids is replaced by the mode one which is a majority vote among element of each cluster.

 Attributes